White River boys topple Cheyenne-Eagle Butte

 Desme Estes led Lower Brule with 18 points.

-The Thorpes, 2-0, face the winner of the late-game, Red Cloud and Tiospa Zina tonight at 8:20 p.m. in semifinal action.
+The Thorpes, 2-0, face Red Cloud, which edged Tiospa Zina 78-76 in Thursday night's late game.

 Boys Paha Sapa Bracket